 Students can use Glogster as a way to build upon their knowledge and present their learning.
 Learners enjoy making their own meaning and showcasing it to others in an interactive, online poster.
-The multimodality of the Glogster tools supports different learning styles, while motivating learners to complete a learning task.
 Its format promotes the construction of new knowledge while balancing mastery of skills and the use of multimedia and web resources.

 Glogster & the SAMR Model

-- Substitution: Teachers create a glog with text and images a video that has specific directions about a project or activity students are currently working on (as opposed to leaving a regular plan for a substitute teacher when the teacher is absent).
+- Substitution: Teachers create a glog with text and images that has specific directions about a project or activity (as opposed to a worksheet with directions).

-- Augmentation: Teachers create an online poster with multimedia, for students to review a subject, rather that providing them with a handout.
+- Augmentation: Teachers create an online poster with multimedia for students to review a subject, rather that providing them with a text-based handout.

 - Modification: Students use Glogster to display their learning about a specific subject, using text and images (as opposed to creating a paper poster).
-By incorporating interactive multimedia – audio, video, hyperlinks – in a glog, students are able to give more depth information and provide a more engaging presentation, that can be accessed at any time.
+By incorporating interactive multimedia – audio, video, hyperlinks – in a glog, students build their media literacy skills.

-- Redefinition: Instead of using a paper poster to share their learning on a presentation, students are able to share their multimedia glogs via social media (Facebook, Twitter), networks such as Pinterest and Linkedin, or via email.
+- Redefinition: Instead of using a paper poster to share their learning, students are able to share their multimedia glogs via social media (Facebook, Twitter), networks such as Pinterest and Linkedin, or via email.

-Social Studies / ELA 4th grade: After conducting a short research project about the different U.S. regions, students use Glogster to collect and display their knowledge.
+Social Studies / ELA: After conducting a short research project about the different U.S. regions, students use Glogster to collect and display their knowledge.
 They will be able to use images, record audio, and add text explaining the features and characteristics of each region.

-Math: Math Explanations.
-After creating a template for math word problem justification responses, students will create a glog that uses photos, videos, audio, and writing as means to explain their thinking and how they solved the problem.
+Math: Students create a glog that uses photos, videos, audio, and writing as means to explain their thinking for how they solved a math problem.

 Science: Students in 2nd grade make observations of plants and animals to compare the diversity of life in different habitats.
 With the use of the Glogster features, students can use images, videos, and text about a particular habitat to gather a deeper knowledge and understanding about a specific habitat and the animals and plants that live in it.